apache/flex-utilities/mavenizer/README.txt

 ===================================

-	The CLI (Command Line Interface) allows the Apache Flex SDK Converter to be executed from the commandline.
-Assuming the Java executable is availalbe on the current systems path, it can be called using:
+	The CLI (Command Line Interface) allows the Apache Flex SDK Converter to be executed from the command-line.
+Assuming the Java executable is available on the current systems path, it can be called using:

  	cd <mavenizer.dir>/cli/target
 	java -jar apache-flex-sdk-converter-1.0.0-SNAPSHOT.jar